 Chinese Egg Drop Soup

-Being colorful, flavorful and simple, egg drop soup is a great healthy choice if you are looking for a lighter soup among so many dishes on New Year.
+Being colourful, flavorful and simple, egg drop soup is a great healthy choice if you are looking for a lighter soup among so many dishes on New Year.
 To make your soup perfect, you just need to remember whisking your eggs together until they are smooth and remove the broth from the heat when it comes to boil.
 Pour your eggs immediately while using a fork to stir the broth in a circle to create beautiful egg ribbons.
-You can add some corn for your interest, green onion for more color, both are optional but be sure to season the soup with salt and pepper.
+You can add some corn for your interest, green onion for more colour, both are optional but be sure to season the soup with salt and pepper.
 It will have your taste bud singing.

-Vietnam Spring Rolls
+Vietnam Summer Rolls

 This Vietnam dish is super-healthy and will make you ask for more.
 Making spring rolls is lots of fun and simple, most of the time goes into the preparation.
-You can get veggies of your choice, but consider orange carrot, green cucumber, lettuce and herbs, white rice noodle, and red bell pepper if you like to make it more colorful and crunched.
+You can get veggies of your choice, but consider orange carrot, green cucumber, lettuce and herbs, white rice noodle, and red bell pepper if you like to make it more colourful and crunched.
 With seafood lovers, add shrimps to leverage the rolls and bring out a natural sweetness to the dish.

 Japanese Miso Wonton Soup

 Japanese are famous for their healthy eating habit.
 If you are looking for a healthy diet in New Year, you can start with one of its dishes.